geekswagg/univention-corporate-server/doc/release-notes/index.rst

 Notes about the update
 **********************

-Prerequisite for updating is at least UCS 5.0-7.
+Prerequisite for updating to UCS 5.2 is that all UCS systems in domain are at least on version 5.0-7 and that the system that is to be updated is at least on version 5.0-9-1195.

 Run the update in a maintenance window, because some services in the domain may not be available temporarily.
 It's recommended that you test the update in a separate